 Use these instructions with the sample template to start creating your own invoice template.

 First, create mail merge fields and use tables to add information to the default template and customize how the invoice displays the information.

-You can then use the advanced mail merge functionality to further customize your invoice template:
+You can then use the advanced Mail Merge functionality to further customize your invoice template by doing the following:

 - Define the format for date and number fields

 - Change the sort order on a table

 - Use a filter on a Previous Transactions table